david-frederick/bg_shop/README.md

 David Frederick - j.david.frederick.57@gmail.com

 This is a class project I built for my Enterprise Computing class.
-The main goal was to explore various software architechture concepts with some source of Big Data.
+The main goal was to explore various software architechture concepts with a source of Big Data.
 For more information on the objectives and architecture of this project, [please see the resulting paper](https://docs.google.com/document/d/1ZtHeZLwRb5XCrAHiVPZwqIOw09eOeeYW9gC66xOdFGc/edit?usp=sharing).

 This README will help get this application up and running.